-The Fujitsu Cup is sponsored by Fujitsu Limited, with a top prize of ¥15,000,000.
-The field always includes several of the world's top players.
-The winner of the North American Fujitsu Cup represents the continental region at the Fujitsu World Championship each year.
-Featuring both professionals and top amateurs, this event is one of the most prestigious and heavily contested events on the continent.
+The Fujitsu Cup is sponsored by Fujitsu Limited, with a top prize of ¥15,000,000, and was held from 1988-2011.
+The field always included several of the world's top players.
+The winner of the North American Fujitsu Cup represented the continental region at the Fujitsu World Championship each year.
+This tournament was terminated after the 2011 event.

 The International Amateur Pair Go Championship

 The International Amateur Pair Go Championship, sponsored by NKB, is a fun-filled event whose aim is to add a more social element to the game.
 Male-female teams compete for prizes, and abide by special rules governing order of play and communication between players.
 The United States has participated in the International Amateur Pair Go Championship since 1991.